 What strikes you, apart from a beauty and wonder that would make you drop your jaw if it wasn’t clamped so tenaciously to the mouthpiece, is the sheer peace.
 If you are feeling frazzled by the strum and drang of life, this is the ultimate antidote; a place where all you can hear is the sound of your breathing.
 In fact, the biggest danger is that you feel so happy you’re tempted to stay down there for the rest of your life.

 Want to know more?
 BSAC, the website of the British Sub-aqua club, is filled with practical information, and Scuba Diving will inspire you with ideas for places to go, travel deals and live-aboard cruises with the promise of a full day’s diving (if you want it) and a gourmet dinner (not so much B&B as Dine and Dive).
-Simply Scuba clues you up on kit and there are more holiday ideas at Holidays4ScubaDiving.
+Simply Scuba clues you up on kit.
 For somewhere in the UK to get started on the fundamentals, try Padi.